apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 ## Lifetime handling

 One common difficulty of data sharing between heterogenous runtimes is to correctly handle the lifetime of data.
-The C Data Interface solves that issue by letting the data producer define a pointer to a release callback that the consumer must call when it has done using the data.
-This way, the producer is free to define its memory management scheme.
-For example, the Arrow C++ library, when used as a producer, passes a release callback which simply decrements a `shared_ptr`'s reference count.
+The C Data Interface allows the producer to define its own memory management scheme through a release callback.
+This is a simple function pointer which consumers will call when they are finished using the data.
+For example when used as a producer the Arrow C++ library passes a release callback which simply decrements a `shared_ptr`'s reference count.